JackyH56/CMPUT404-assignment-ajax/README.md

 Contributors / Licensing
 ========================

 Generally everything is LICENSE'D under the Apache 2 license by Abram Hindle.
+Jacky Huang filled in some blanks in index.html and server.py

 Resources used